writingteacher/rob-whyte-portfolio/README.md

 The company needed an expert writer to quickly learn the platform, write help center content, and create explainer videos.
 <br>
 #### My role
 Took charge of the knowledge base and wrote 50+ articles.
-I also scripted, recorded, and <a href="help.glide.com/en/articles/5026910-how-to-create-an-offer-package" target="_blank"><strong>explainer videos</strong>.</a>
+I also scripted, recorded, and [explainer videos].(https://help.glide.com/en/articles/5026910-how-to-create-an-offer-package){:target="_blank" rel="noopener"}
 <br>
 #### Results
 Created an easy to search mature Intercom help center.
 Currently provide maintenance services to support new releaes.